gedrutten/Portfolio/content/3580qca/Week02.md

 These are interesting prompting questions that would hep to ensure that the impact is measurable (what does success look like?).
 Interestingly, this aspect of the questioning is different from the "how" - it is the "what" and it separates the outcome from the path to achieving the outcome.
 This gives the process room to develop as log as the eventual outcome is still achieved.
 The next couple of questions are similar to the kind of questioning you might find in a personality test - strengthen the strengths, identify and deal with the weaknesses.

-Step 5 makes sure the next steps are idetified giving the team a way to move forward and a list of people to get in touch with to help achieve the teams goals.
+Step 5 makes sure the next steps are identified giving the team a way to move forward and a list of people to get in touch with to help achieve the teams goals.
 By doing this, it eliminates the potential to be paralysed by indecision since the outcomes of this step would be a clear direction to follow.

 An early narrative is also developed in step 5 which gives everybody on the team a consistent story to tell in conversation.
-Its always interesting when you speak to friends about the work you're undertaking.
+It's always interesting when you speak to friends about the work you're undertaking.
 Quite often a seed of discussion can lead to discovering skillsets, resources or contacts that are already available in your circle of friends.
 By having this narrative, these connections can be made.

 ## Key Readings